-Generally speaking, Jones’ case was not unique; many of the early pioneers in present-day Oregon and Washington avowed their belief in the peculiar institution of slavery.
-However, Jones’ position as a U.S. Army officer adds an interesting twist to the story, and connects it to Fort Vancouver.
+Generally speaking, Jones’s case was not unique; many of the early pioneers in present-day Oregon and Washington avowed their belief in the peculiar institution of slavery.
+However, Jones’s position as a U.S. Army officer adds an interesting twist to the story, and connects it to Fort Vancouver.

 The expedition of the Mounted Riflemen and their trek from Fort Leavenworth to Fort Vancouver has reached mythic proportions over the past century.
 However, the significant scholarship dedicated to their march – which includes a mile-by-mile accounting of the trek and the names of many of the participating soldiers – provides little understanding of any of the accompanying women and fails to mention Monimia Travers.